Why Lyme Symptoms Change Every Day

 What often misleads patients and clinicians is that each symptom is evaluated on its own.
 It’s the shifting pattern that matters.

-Why Lyme Symptoms Change Day to Day
+Why Lyme Symptoms May Change Over Time

 Why This Pattern Feels So Unpredictable